 How can we leverage technology and culture to design better markets and customer experiences?

-Markus serves as an associate editor at the Journal of Marketing.
-He is an editorial review board member at the Journal of Consumer Research, Consumption, Markets and Culture, Marketing Letters, and Business & Society.
-His research is regularly featured in the media including The New York Times, Time Magazine, BusinessWeek, Washington Post, Financial Times, and CNN.
+I serve as an associate editor at the Journal of Marketing.
+I am an editorial review board member at the Journal of Consumer Research, Consumption, Markets and Culture, Marketing Letters, and Business & Society.
+My research is regularly featured in the media including The New York Times, Time Magazine, BusinessWeek, Washington Post, Financial Times, and CNN.

-Prior to joining Schulich, Markus was a visiting scholar in the marketing department at Northwestern University’s Kellogg School of Management.
+Prior to joining Schulich, I was a visiting scholar in the marketing department at Northwestern University’s Kellogg School of Management.